Virt driver pinning guest vCPU threads policies¶

-Depending on the workload being executed the end user or admin may wish to have control over how the guest used hyperthreads.
+Depending on the workload being executed the end user or cloud admin may wish to have control over how the guest used hyperthreads.
 To maximise cache efficiency, the guest may wish to be pinned to thread siblings.
-Conversely the guest may wish to avoid thread siblings (ie only pin to 1 sibling) or even avoid hosts with threads entirely.
+Conversely the guest may wish to avoid thread siblings (i.e. only pin to one sibling) or even avoid hosts with threads entirely.
+This level of control is of particular importance to Network Function Virtualization (NFV) deployments which care about maximizing cache efficiency of vCPUs.

-The flavor extra specs will be enhanced to support two new parameters
+The flavor extra specs will be enhanced to support one new parameter:

-The threads policy will control how the scheduler / virt driver place guests wrt CPU threads.
-It will only apply if the sheduler policy is ‘dedicated’
+The threads policy will control how the scheduler / virt driver places guests with respect to CPU threads.
+It will only apply if the scheduler policy is ‘dedicated’

 avoid: the scheduler will not place the guest on a host which has hyperthreads.